truenas/middleware/docs/userguide/freenas_storage.rst

 Import Disk
 ~~~~~~~~~~~~~

-The :menuselection:`Volume --> Import Disk` screen, shown in Figure 8.1f, is used to import a **single** disk or partition that has been formatted with a
+The :menuselection:`Volume --> Import Disk` screen, shown in Figure 8.1f, is used to import a **single** disk that has been formatted with the UFS, NTFS,
-supported filesystem.
-FreeNAS® supports the import of disks that have been formatted with UFS, NTFS, MSDOS, or EXT2.
-The import is meant to be a temporary
-measure in order to copy the data from a disk to an existing ZFS pool.
-Only one disk can be imported at a time.
+MSDOS, or EXT2/3 filesystem.
+The import is meant to be a temporary measure in order to copy the data from a disk to an existing ZFS dataset.
+Only one disk can
+be imported at a time.

 **Figure 8.1f: Importing a Disk**

 |import.png|

 .. |import.png| image:: images/import.png
-    :width: 4.2in
+    :width: 4.98in
-    :height: 3.5in
+    :height: 4.4in

-Input a name for the volume, use the drop-down menu to select the disk or partition that you wish to import, and select the type of filesystem on the disk.
+Use the drop-down menu to select the disk to import, select the type of filesystem on the disk, and browse to the ZFS dataset that will hold the copied data.

-Before importing a disk, be aware of the following caveats:

-* FreeNAS® will not import a dirty filesystem.
-If a supported filesystem does not show in the drop-down menu, you will need to :command:`fsck` or run a disk
-  check on the filesystem.

-* FreeNAS® can not import dynamic NTFS volumes.

-* If an NTFS volume will not import, try ejecting the volume safely from a Windows system.
-This will fix some journal files that are required to mount the
-  drive.
+When you click "Import Volume", the disk will be automatically mounted, its contents will be copied to the specified ZFS dataset, and the disk will
+automatically unmount once the copy operation completes.

 .. _Import Volume: